Historical Places

 Sheesh Mahal

-Sheesh Mahal Shahi Qilla (Photo Credit: Salman Malik Clicks)
+Sheesh Mahal Shahi Qilla (Photo Credit: Salman Malik)

 Sheesh Mahal is the most palatial monument of the Lahore Fort, commissioned by Shah Jahan in 1631 for the empress and her court.
 This ornate white marble pavilion is part of Jahangir’s Shah Burj block and is best known for its complex mirror work.
 These mirrors glimmer and create reflections when touched by sunlight.